SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/prediction.md

 |:---|:---|
 |file (file)|data file in CSV with header format.
 Only applicable when Content-Type is multipart/form-data
 |group_name (string)|required path variable for the name of the model group to be applied
-|applyAllModels (Boolean)|optional parameter used to specify if the data needs to be processed against all the models in the group and not just the primary model (default is false)
+|applyAllModels (Boolean)|optional parameter used to specify if the data must be processed against all the models in the group and not just the primary model (default is false)
 |maxThreads|optional query parameter for specifying the maximum number of concurrent threads (default value is twice the number of processor cores)
 |maxRecordsPerThread|optional query parameter for specifying the maximum number of records processed by a thread in batch (default value is 5000)